Francisco Tatad: Marcos regime

-Upon his appointment by President Marcos, Tatad became the youngest member of Marcos' cabinet.
+Upon his appointment as minister of public information by President Ferdinand Marcos, Tatad became the youngest member of Marcos' cabinet.
 During his term, he announced the declaration of martial law on September 23, 1972, just hours before Marcos himself came on the air.
-While serving as cabinet secretary, he concurrently became a member of the Batasang Pambansa.
+In March 1973, he called on entertainment journalists to encourage the film industry to produce quality films that also promoted values of the New Society.
+While serving as cabinet secretary, he concurrently became a member of the Batasang Pambansa beginning in 1978.
+In 1979, Tatad had a falling-out with Marcos, with the latter removing him as public information minister in February 1980 and appointing Gregorio Cendaña in his place.